Commercial Kitchen Extraction Regulations

 - The presence of gas appliances ensures an adequate supply of air.

-- Information about the equipment used within the kitchen and any cleaning requirements.
+- Information about the types of catering equipment used within the kitchen and any cleaning requirements.

 - The building shape and structure to assess any limitations.